nachocaru/xaprb.com/content/blog/2014-01-20-crossfit-safety.md

 culture of silencing dissenters and so on.
 I'm sure some of that happens, but the stuff I've read has been from people who have an axe to grind.
 And frankly, most of those people were undisputably idiots.
 They were blaming their problems and injuries on CrossFit when the real problem was between their ears.
+I won't link to them, because they don't deserve the attention.

 Don't believe most of what you read online about CrossFit.
 Many of the people telling their personal stories about their experiences in CrossFit are drama queens blowing things completely out of proportion.
-There's a lot of legitimate objective criticism too, most of it from neutral third-parties who have serious credentials in physical fitness coaching.
+There's a lot of legitimate objective criticism too, most of it from neutral third-parties who have serious credentials in physical fitness coaching, but this doesn't get as much attention.
 And there's a lot of great writing about what's good about CrossFit, much of it from the good-hearted, honest, knowledgeable coaches and gym owners who soldier on despite the ongoing soap operas and media hype wars.
 They're bringing fitness and health --- and fun --- to people who otherwise don't get enough of it.

 ### Summary